udborets/online-gallery/README.md

 ```

-Set up database url for prisma (your own database info)
+database url for prisma variable (your own database info)

 ```bash